 Carly Boeselt, Owner, MA, LPC

-Dually licensed therapist in Colorado and Texas
+Licensed therapist in Arizona, Colorado, and Texas

 Taking the first step to consider therapy can be exciting, nerve-wracking, and scary all at the same time.
 I like to establish a warm, genuine connection with my clients in order to cultivate a sense of trust and safety when we meet.
 I assist clients in establishing goals and milestones they would like to meet in life and create a plan to help them get there.
 I believe that unresolved trauma and/or grief is often the reason we may feel hindered or stuck in life, and that by processing past hurts, losses, and traumas, we are more free to be the best versions of ourselves; our true selves.
 I believe through a lens of self-compassion and acceptance, we can begin to be more kind to ourselves and heal our critical inner voice.
 Finally, getting clear about our values will help guide our actions, which in turn, helps us to create a purposeful life based on what we believe to be meaningful- not necessarily what the world, society, or family tries to tell us "should be" important.